 In the UK the misuse of Xanax has been the cause of at least 204 recorded deaths since 2015.
 126 of these deaths occurred in Scotland between 2015 and 2017 and 43 in Northern Ireland.
 Indicating that Scotland is worst affected by Xanax abuse and addiction.

 It is thought that the majority of the deaths recorded in the UK relate to counterfeit Xanax bars imported from abroad.
-More than £1million worth of fake Xanax has been seized at airports throughout the UK since 2016 causing great concern.
+More than £1million worth of counterfeit Xanax has been seized at airports throughout the UK since 2016 causing great concern.

 If you or a loved one are using counterfeit Xanax or abusing a private Xanax prescription, it is essential that you seek immediate addiction help.
 We cannot stress this enough; far too many lives have already been lost to the misuse of this potent sedative drug.